bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 amount of Python code.
 If the necessary calculations for color mapping happen directly in the browser, you will also need to send less data.

-This section provides an overview over the different transform objects that are available.
+This section provides an overview of the different transform objects that are available.

 Client-side color mapping